andyduarte47/atmMachine/PROPOSAL.md

 # atmMachine
 ## Description and Motivation
+A device that manages an account of money and the user can add and remove funds.
 The User will be able to make multiple accounts by signing up.
 Login and logout of those accounts.
 Make a Deposit/Withdraw when the user is logged in.
 Update their own pin and even delete their own accounts.

 ## Core User Workflow
 The User will be able to make an account by signing up.
 The User will not be able to do anything until they login from there they can Deposit, Withddraw,check balance, display accounts,Delete their account, and change their pin number.